CSCI1090-S24/ps1/README.md

 5. Take a screenshot of your IDLE window showing that you typed these commands, and submit it to the Canvas assignment for Problem Set 1.

-## Part 6: Edit a Jupyter Notebook
+## Part 8: Edit a Jupyter Notebook

-## Part 7: Commit your work to GitHub Classroom
+## Part 9: Commit your work to GitHub Classroom using the GitHub Desktop app
 ---

 **Reminder:** To receive full credit you must